I'm late to the game: have I had an orgasm yet?

 It's really tough to say.
 Ultimately, the only person who can know for sure if they've reached orgasm is the person who is having one.

 For sure, often people's expectations of orgasm can be off-base, especially if they're primarily based on fictional depictions of orgasm.
 While sometimes orgasm can be head-spinny, cat-screechy, headboard-bangy intense, at other times it's a lot more mild, kind of like a genital sneeze.
 Orgasm is rarely the same for anyone every single time.
 Too, you will very often feel some sense of release, relaxation or a certain feel of sexual finality afterwards (and often hypersensitivity in your genitals, too), but now and then, it's more subtle than obvious.
 Too, because of what happens chemically with orgasm, after you've had one, your mood generally will feel at least somewhat elevated.
 It's also normal for the orgasms we have at the start of our sexual exploration to be different than those we have as time goes on.
-For many women, deeper, richer orgasms happen later rather than earlier in their sexual life.
+For many people with vaginas, deeper, richer orgasms happen later rather than earlier in their sexual life.

 When you get to that intensely pleasurable point, does it feel like any sort of apex or climax?
 Or do you feel like you're there, and then it just slowly dies down, or you're just cut off in the middle somehow?
 Are you feeling any kind of pelvic pain or light cramping afterwards?
 If you are feeling cut off and/or having cramping, then it's not likely you're having orgasm.
 On the other hand, if those things are not happening, and that point of intensity sort of feels like it pushes through some sort of ceiling, even a small one, and leaves you feeling in some way satisfied or satiated, you may well be having orgasms.